CTF-Citadel/challenges/documentation/my_very_own_encryption.md

 To have dynamic flags I used a function to read the environment variable `FLAG` which is imported during deployment. <br/>
 I than created the function `encrypt(flag)` which basically converts the flag to `hex`. <br/>
-Afterwards the `hex` string is being converted to an array of 2 characters each. <br/>
+Afterwards the numbers and the letters of the `hex` string are being shifted. <br/>
-It is than being shifted to the left `999999`, the bitshift is a "random" number between 1 and 25. <br/>
+Although we shift `99999` times randomly we do always shift all numbers or all letters the same amount and this is the integration of a simple caesar cipher. <br/>
+The main point to keep in mind here is that because of the same shift the real ehx value is easily bruteforceable. <br/>
-To finish the encryption I fuse those pairs together again and convert it to a `base64` encoded string and print it to a file called `output`. <br/>
+To finish the encryption I fuse those characters back together and convert it to a `base64` encoded string and print it to a file called `output`. <br/>

 I use a simple docker-compose file to host a webservice. <br/>
 ```yml